mozmeao/www-site-checker/README.md

 ```
 $ git clone git@github.com:mozmeao/www-site-checker.git
 $ cd www-site-checker
+$ # make a virtualenv, with whatever you prefer, and activate it
+$ pip install -r requirements.txt
 $ python bin/run_checks.py --sitemap-url=https://www.mozilla.org/sitemap.xml
 ```
 The above will start to work through the entire sitemap (and child sitemaps) at that URL